Vraska the Unseen

 +1: Until your next turn, whenever a creature deals combat damage to Vaskra the Unseen, destroy that creature.

 -3: Destroy target nonland permanent.

--7: Put three 1/1 black Assassin tokens onto the battlefield with "Whenever this]] creature deals combat damage to a player, that player loses the game."
+-7: Create three 1/1 black Assassin tokens with "Whenever this creature deals combat damage to a player, that player loses the game."

 Vraska the Unseen Discussion